Weighted voting: Sweden

+Weighted voting produced by unequal districting

+In these examples, population groups, and groups of voters, of different sizes were each represented by just one member.

+New Zealand in 1881 instituted a rule that on average each rural district would be 25 percent smaller in population than each urban district.
+This allowed variance was decreased to 18 percent in 1887, increased to 28 percent in 1889, then finally abolished in 1945.

+Manitoba when it changed from a mixed system of single transferable voting and instant-runoff voting to a purely first past the post system in 1955, instituted a rule that the population of districts would adhere to a ratio of 7 to 4, urban districts to rural districts.

 Proposed applications

 Age-weighted voting

 Academic discussions have been held regarding the potential application of weighted voting on the basis of age, particularly with the greater weighting of younger voters.
 Proponents argue that giving the votes of younger voters greater weight than older cohorts allows for less bias in outcome to the interests of older voters.